nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013221136/README.md

 - things this system can do quickly
   - load ids by tags
   - reading all titles is pretty fast
-  - possible to read all content
+  - possible to grep all content pretty quickly still
+  - search by tags and connections

 ```
 all qureries return raw IDs